-Quitting smoking with willpower DOES NOT mean being decisive, strong, determined and making decisions like throwing your pack of cigarettes away.
-This decision-making process is essential part for any change and it doesn’t mean you’re quitting smoking with willpower.
+Quitting smoking with willpower DOES NOT mean being decisive, strong, determined, and making decisions like throwing your pack of cigarettes away.
+This decision-making process is an essential part of any change and it doesn’t mean you’re quitting smoking with willpower.

 The problem with quitting with willpower is that you’re going against your desire.
 You think of smoking as something that’s going to benefit you somehow but you don’t allow yourself to have it.

-For example, if you experience a lot of stress and in that moment you try to resist a cigarette with willpower… what’s going to happen?
+For example, if you experience a lot of stress and at that moment you try to resist a cigarette with willpower… what’s going to happen?

 2) Willpower Is Limited

 Willpower is not a manifestation or a sign of your inner strength.

 We tend to think that if someone is a strong person that means that they have more willpower but that’s not always the case, that’s not what willpower is.